 November 6, 1884

-Delegates convened in Katowice — presently southern Poland — for the first ever gathering of the Hovevei Zion (Lovers of Zion) movement.
+Delegates convene in Katowice — now in southern Poland — for the first gathering of Hovevei Zion (Lovers of Zion) movement.
 Beginning in Russia and Romania, Hovevei Zion spread rapidly and gained adherents who would eventually form the nucleus of the modern Zionist movement.
-Important early members included Chaim Weizmann, Ahad Ha’am, Menachem Ussishkin, Israel Zangwill and Leo Motzkin.
+Important early members include Chaim Weizmann, Ahad Ha’am, Menachem Ussishkin, Israel Zangwill and Leo Motzkin.

-All of the Hovevei Zion societies operated in an independent way and there was virtually no centralization of their efforts to apply the various ideas of how a Jewish territory or state would be ideologically or physically configured.
+All of the Hovevei Zion societies operate in an independent way, and there is virtually no centralization of their efforts to apply the various ideas of how a Jewish territory or state would be ideologically or physically configured.
 It is particularly noteworthy that from the late 1700s throughout Eastern Europe and later in Western Europe, small Zionist associations and committees formed to debate the need and nature of Jewish nationalism.

-Autoemanciaption, despite not specifying that a Jewish homeland should be in the Land of Israel, was met with enthusiasm throughout Russia among the Hovevei Zion, especially as the number of pogroms began to increase in the 1880’s.
+Autoemancipation, despite not specifying that a Jewish homeland should be in the Land of Israel, was met with enthusiasm throughout Russia among the Hovevei Zion, especially as the number of pogroms began to increase in the 1880s.

 The conference pledged to support settlement in the Land of Israel and to promote farming, including sending funds to those already settled there.